joakimb/joakimb.github.io/_posts/2017-08-27-hyker-whitepaper.markdown

 ## Introduction

 Security is, and always has been, a basic requirement for quality products.
-It has been part of every serious system since the start of networked computing in the late 1900:s and is now part of every mans life with the moving of some parts of our lives to the internet.
+It has been part of every serious system since the start of networked computing in late 1900:s and is now part of every mans life with the moving of some parts of our lives to the internet.
 However, it has always been hidden under the surface.
-It has not been publicly advertised by neither the media or the system builders.
+It has not been publicly advertised by neither the media nor the system builders.

 The situation has changed.
-Nowadays, security breaches is front page news on the most respected newspapers and system builders openly discuss their security model as a part of marketing.
+Nowadays, security breaches are front page news on the most respected newspapers and system builders openly discuss their security model as a part of marketing.

 ### The HYKER mission

-HYKER takes a strike at securing the data in a system, as opposed to securing the infrastrucure.
+HYKER takes a strike at securing the data in a system, as opposed to securing the infrastructure.
 HYKER separates the access control of data from the process of sending it.
-A message protedcted by HYKER does not have an explicit addressee.
+A message protected by HYKER does not have an explicit addressee.
 There is no recipient, and nobody can decrypt it.
-Instead of encrypting for a known receiver, the message is tagged with metadata of how to aquire the key.
-It is then up to a comsuming party to request access to the decrypting key.
+Instead of encrypting for a known receiver, the message is tagged with metadata of how to acquire the key.
+It is then up to a consuming party to request access to the decrypting key.

-This makes the system highly suitable for pub-sub systems, especially when you have multiple parties involved, or the data is stored over time, or people in the sysem come and go.
+This makes the system highly suitable for pub-sub systems, especially when you have multiple parties involved, or the data is stored over time, or people in the system come and go.

-This is all done using __end-to-end__ encryption, protecting the data in an ubroken chain from producer to consumer.
+This is all done using __end-to-end__ encryption, protecting the data in an unbroken chain from producer to consumer.
 There is no central storage of decryption keys.
 The important thing is that sensitive data does not touch any part of a system it does not need to.

 The security of a certain part of a system is always easy.
-Use good encryption, install a firwewall, separate processes etc. The hard part is getting the overall security good.
+Use good encryption, install a firewall, separate processes etc. The hard part is getting the overall security good.
 Being sure that there is no part of the chain that is weaker.
 HYKER eliminates the need to trust the ultimate security of every part of the chain by focusing on the data instead of the infrastructure.
 This is done through a trust based security model.

 ### Key insight: Encryption is easy